Ahjaimee/NHMQuotingTool/README.md

   quote.
 The page now displays this requirement instead of listing it on quotes.
 - Added repair options for Parker Rise & Tilt baths and Casa Classic FS beds while removing the placeholder Oxford Midi hoist entries.
+- Repair quotes now include an optional work description and a disclaimer that the estimate is subject to final approval before any work is carried out.